Battle of Naissus: Background

-The battle
+Battle

 The Goths were engaged near Naissus by a Roman army advancing from the north.
-The battle most likely took place in 269, and was fiercely contested.
+The battle most likely took place in 268, and was fiercely contested.
 Large numbers on both sides were killed but, at the critical point, the Romans tricked the Goths into an ambush by pretended flight.
 Some 50,000 Goths were allegedly killed or taken captive.
 It seems that Aurelian, who was in charge of all Roman cavalry during reign of Claudius, led the decisive attack in the battle.

 Aftermath

 A large number of Goths managed to escape towards Macedonia, initially defending themselves behind their laager.
 Soon, many of them and their pack animals, distressed as they were by the harassment of the Roman cavalry and the lack of provisions, died of hunger.
 The Roman army methodically pursued and surrounded the survivors at Mount Haemus where an epidemic affected the entrapped Goths.
 After a bloody but inconclusive battle, they escaped but were pursued again until they surrendered.
 Prisoners were admitted to the army or given land to cultivate and become coloni.
 The members of the pirate fleet, after the failed attacks on Crete and Rhodes, retreated and many of them suffered a similar end.
 However the plague also affected the pursuing Romans and Emperor Claudius, who died from it in 270.

 The psychological impact of this victory was so strong that Claudius became known to posterity as Claudius II Gothicus Maximus ("conqueror of the Goths").
 However devastating the defeat, the battle did not entirely break the military strength of the Gothic tribes.
-Besides, the troubles with Zenobia in the East and the breakaway Gallic Empire in the West were so urgent that the victory at Naissus could only serve as a temporary relief for the troubled Empire.
+Besides, the troubles with Zenobia in the east and the breakaway Gallic Empire in the West were so urgent that the victory at Naissus could only serve as a temporary relief for the troubled Empire.
 In 271, after Aurelian repelled another Gothic invasion, he abandoned the province of Dacia north of the Danube in order to rationalize the defense of the Empire.